amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

   only to source and sink terms.
 The available options are `"volume`", `"none`", and `"permeability`".

+* `"relative position of water table`" [Array string] collects regions where the static head is set up with respect to the top side.
+For example, zero head can be specified on the top of a boundary side using this array.

 * `"VerboseObject`" [list] defines default verbosity level for the process kernel.
   If it does not exists, it will be created on a fly and verbosity level will be set to `"high`".
   Here is an example: